 The Eastfjords offer peace, serenity, and a different slice of Iceland to what you might see on the South Coast.
 Stunning fjords and majestic mountains meet charming fishing villages and a more sleepy pace of life.

-Egilsstaðir is the “Capital of the East” and its main hub, but Seyðisfjörður is perhaps its most famous village with its beautiful blue church and perhaps one of the most Instagrammed streets in Iceland.
-Seyðisfjörður is wildly popular and is also one of the key filming locations in “Ófærð” AKA “Trapped”, Iceland’s most-watched television show.
+Egilsstaðir is the “Capital of the East” and its main hub, but Seyðisfjörður is its most famous village, with its beautiful blue church and perhaps one of the most Instagrammed streets in Iceland.
+Seyðisfjörður is wildly popular and is also one of the key filming locations in “Ófærð” aka “Trapped”, Iceland’s most-watched television show.

 Sharing boundaries with Vatnajökull National Park, the Eastfjords are not short on exquisite scenery, as well as having their own stunning waterfalls and jaw-dropping basalt canyons.
 Of course, the Eastfjords would not be the Eastfjords if we did not mention the fjords themselves, the mountains that adorn them, and the tiny, but utterly charming villages that nest within them, not only Seyðisfjörður.

 Even though Iceland comes up a little short of forests, the largest forest in the country can be found in East Iceland: Hallormsstaðaskógur.
 Nearby is the only campsite in Iceland situated right on the beach, and therefore this is a highly recommended stop if you are camping your way around the Ring Road.

 For those who really want to visit Iceland, but also want to get away from the crowds, the Eastfjords are a perfect location to enjoy the blissful surroundings and won’t have to feel that they are sharing it with too many people.

 Culture in the Eastfjords